sandra-calvo/smarthomes/README.md

     API KEY: a-jwql3u-qmhoi8sdzy
     API TOKEN: OSxT5QVJYxItsV*K4y

 Enter the credentials above to start reading the data from the IoT platform.
-Then click on _Update_.
+Then click on _Update_ and _Done_.

 <img src="/images/iot2.png" width="40%" height="40%">